Applications for the Spring 2021 cohort are now OPEN.

 Dates: January 19 – February 26, 2021

-As part of our commitment to supporting LCTL instruction, we are happy to put out a call for applications for our Introduction to Online Language Teaching course, open to all LCTL instructors within the Big Ten Academic Alliance in Spring 2021!
+As part of our commitment to supporting LCTL instruction, we are happy to put out a call for applications for our Fundamentals of Online Language Teaching course, open to all LCTL instructors within the Big Ten Academic Alliance in Spring 2021!

 The online nature of the course exposes participants to all of the affordances and constraints of an online environment for language teaching and learning, allowing them to experience a student’s perspective firsthand.
 This includes engaging in a variety of tasks and discussions, which are meant to be a non-comprehensive sampling of the possibilities of online learning.
 Participants will receive feedback from the instructor and, by the end of the course, will have developed a principled plan for developing an online course at their own institution.
 For more information, see the course outline below.